 This award will be based on overall excellence in Open Class Home Economics exhibits.
 The exhibitor must enter a minimum of (3) divisions: Bake-A-Rama, Food, Food Preservation, Needlework, Knitting & Crochet, Quilted, Sewing, and Crafts.
 The award is open to all open-class exhibitors, not just Extension Homemakers.
-The award will be presented to the selected winner by the Extension Homemakers Council President during the program of the 2024 4-H Fashion Revue, on Wednesday, July 3rd at 7 pm in the RCHS Laughlin Center.
+The award will be displayed during the Rush County Fair, and presented to the selected winner by the Extension Homemakers Council President during the Extension Homemakers Annual Achievement Program.

 The winner will be determined by the overall placings, the majority of which shall be blue.
 The award will not be given if no exhibitor qualifies, and it may be given to a previous winner.
-A committee consisting of the Rush County Health and Human Sciences Educator, the Rush County Extension Homemakers Council President, and Rita Emsweller, on behalf of the Emsweller family will select the recipient.
+A committee consisting of the Rush County

+Health and Human Sciences Educator, the Rush County Extension Homemakers Council President, and Rita Emsweller, on behalf of the Emsweller family will select the recipient.
 In the event that there is no current Health and Human Sciences Educator, another Extension representative will serve on the committee.
 If the current serving Extension Homemakers Council president is a contender for the award, the committee will identify a suitable Extension Homemakers representative to represent the group.